How to Price With Confidence and Increase Revenue

-Confidence isn’t a mood you wake up with.
-It’s a behavior you can hold—especially when a prospect goes quiet, a client pushes for “just one more thing,” or you’re staring at a blank post window wondering if you’ve already said this before.
+Pricing confidence isn't a mood you wake up with—it's a behavior you can hold, and it's the difference between revenue that climbs and revenue that leaks.
+It shows up when a prospect goes quiet, when a client pushes for "just one more thing," or when you're staring at a blank post window wondering if you've already said this before.
+After coaching hundreds of service founders through pricing and boundary decisions, I've seen the same truth repeat: the money rarely disappears in big, dramatic mistakes.

 This page is built around one idea you can measure:

-Why “Self-Confidence” Is a Revenue Skill (Not a Personality Trait)
+Why Pricing Confidence Is a Revenue Skill, Not a Personality Trait

 It's less "feel fearless," more "stay steady."